ethannicholas/panda-old/docs/statements.md

 **IMPLEMENTATION NOTE**: `finally` isn't actually working yet, and there's a chance I may change my mind and try a different approach than `finally`.
-There is currently a bug where if you nest try blocks, the outer catch will not catch exceptions originating from the inner try block.
+There is currently a bug where if you nest `try` blocks, the outer `catch` will not catch exceptions originating from the inner `try` block (this applies only to nested `try / catch` structures within *the same method*; exceptions propagate between methods just fine).

 <a name="assert"></a>
 assert